Serious Harm From Diabetes Drugs

 Drug companies are raking in profits from this new class of drugs, which are sold under various brand names.
 Invokana has become a $1.3 billion a year business for Johnson & Johnson.
 Eli Lilly has had success with Jardiance, and other companies are competing for SGLT2 market share as well.

 But in the gold rush for profits, have companies failed to warn of the risk of severe adverse reactions to this new type of diabetes drug?
 If you are asking that question, our lawyers can help you demand the answers you seek.

 Risk Of Adverse Reactions

-The Food and Drug Administration (FDA) is concerned about the dangers of diabetes drugs and has issued warnings against some specific risks.
+The Food and Drug Administration (FDA) is concerned about the dangers of diabetes drugs and has issued warnings against specific risks.
 These include:

-- Too much acid in the blood - When cells in the body don't get sugar (glucose) they need, it can result in a condition called diabetic ketoacidosis.
+- Too much acid in the blood — When cells in the body don’t get the sugar (glucose) they need, it can result in a condition called diabetic ketoacidosis.
 This can lead to a diabetic coma or even death.
-Symptoms include nausea, trouble with breathing, abdominal pain and vomiting.
+Symptoms include nausea, trouble breathing, abdominal pain and vomiting.

 - Urinary tract infections (UTI) — Consequences of a severe UTI can include permanent kidney damage and, in extreme cases, the life-threatening condition sepsis.
 Symptoms of a UTI include problems with urination and pain in the lower stomach or pelvis.

 Other serious problems associated with diabetes drugs such as Invokana include heart problems and liver disease.

 Taking Legal Action